hugoacsampaio/hugoacsampaio/README.md

 - 👋 Hi, I’m @hugoacsampaio
 - 👀 I’m interested in skiing, hiking and biking
-- 🌱 I’m currently learning how to code in Python, JS, CSS and HTML
+- 🌱 I’m currently coding in Python, JS, CSS and HTML with Claude Code
 - 🏡 I live in Lisbon, Portugal
 <!---
 hugoacsampaio/hugoacsampaio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.